shanemcw/homebridge-amazondash-MAC/README.md

 * Revised specification of single-press, long-press, double-press events
 * Expect and support a Dash button that is not connected to the network
 * Multiple buttons can appear and act as one button through aliasing
-* Firmware revision, serial number, model number suport
+* Firmware revision, serial number, model number support
 * Multiple logging debug levels
 * User ability to remove a stale button during setup experimentation